digital-archives/HISTGA1011/slides/week_09_slide_deck.md

 <!--presenter notes

-So why learn to code in the first place?
+So why learn to scripting in the first place?
 There are a number of reasons, some more specific to just work, in general, and how to make it easier, and some more specific to digital preservation environments.

 Some of the reasons I have listed here are
 Automate yours and other’s work: Reduce repetitive clicking, mousing, typing